sampsyo/uwadvising/advising.md

 3. I'm not sure what research area I am interested in, how can I find a research area?

 You have several resources at your disposal.
 First, take seminars in areas that you may be interested in.
 Seminars often provide a broad overview of the current state of the art in different subfields through paper readings.
 Second, take a look at the websites for different research groups in the department and speak to current grad students in the groups that seem most appealing to you.
 Finally, talk with your temporary adviser.
-They are often a wealth of information and can help point you in the right direction.
+Often they can help point you in the right direction.

 4. I am worried my adviser is not happy with my research progress.

 Being repetitive, have you talked to your adviser about this yet?
-You should be having regular conversations about your progress and your adviser should express their expectations to you clearly.
+You should be having regular conversations about your progress and your adviser should express his or her expectations to you clearly.
 If you aren't sure, then talk to them!

 5. It seems like everyone else is making a lot more progress than me.

 This is a very common sentiment in newer grad students, although it is often not well founded.
 Again, grad school is tough.
 Things will not always go as planned, and often, projects will take a lot of work to make only moderate progress.
 This is normal.
 Don't compare yourself to other grad students.
-Instead, make sure that your adviser is satisfied with the progress you are making by discussing it with them.
+Instead, think about how you are investing your time and effort to be as effective as possible.
+How are you doing today versus several months ago, or last year?
+Are you satisfied with the way you are doing your research and the success you are acheiving?
+When you are not making the amount of progress you want, it is important to recognize that sometimes this is caused by a problem being very challenging, or your advisors expectations are too high, but sometimes, you simply are not working hard enough.
+You should address this with you advisor.

 6. My adviser is never available.
 How can I get them to make time for me?